fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 ```

 After applying the kustomize build output, the controller verifies if the rollout completed successfully.
-If the deployment was successful, the kustomization ready condition is marked as `true`,
+If the deployment was successful, the Kustomization ready condition is marked as `true`,
 if the rollout failed, or if it takes more than the specified timeout to complete, then the
-kustomization ready condition is set to `false`.
+Kustomization ready condition is set to `false`.
 If the deployment becomes healthy on the next
-execution, then the kustomization is marked as ready.
+execution, then the Kustomization is marked as ready.

 When a Kustomization contains HelmRelease objects, instead of checking the underling Deployments, you can
 define a health check that waits for the HelmReleases to be reconciled with: